Integrated, Multidisciplinary Services

 Motors are used in numerous applications in power plants and industrial facilities.
 This course presents material applicable to induction motors, synchronous motors, DC motors, and variable frequency drives.
 This includes basic electrical theory, such as equivalent circuits, and practical application data, such as breakdown torque.

 Materials Science and Engineering Center (MS&EC) for Energy

-The Materials Science and Engineering Center laboratory services have been utilized for support of process and materials changes, vendor changes, manufacturing outsourcing and product quality.
-Imperia provides materials testing services utilizing both on-site field services and laboratory based investigations.
-Our technical services are compliant with 10CFR 50 Appendix B.
+The Materials Science and Engineering Center laboratory services lead failure investigations, root cause development, support process and materials changes, vendor changes, manufacturing outsourcing and product quality.
+Our services provide valuable advice for design, qualification, failure mitigation and prevention such as modifications, materials selection, operations, maintenance, or environment.
+Imperia’s technical services are compliant with 10CFR 50 Appendix B.

 Our MS&EC services include:

 The MS&EC offers high end analysis and laboratory based testing services that focus on performing investigations and solving problems for our clients.
 We emphasize a methodical approach that focuses on root cause analysis.
 Failure Analysis requires broad-based engineering skills, fundamental materials knowledge, forensic experience, and scientific objectivity.
-With our integrated engineering and laboratory capabilities, we provide this unusually broad capability.
-We understand the necessity of a timely and responsive result to support tight deadlines and crisis management.
+With our integrated engineering and laboratory capabilities, we offer a uniquely large expertise.
+Our team understands the necessity of a timely and responsive result to support tight deadlines and crisis management.

 Where radioactive materials are utilized, the MS&EC is licensed to handle radioactively contaminated samples.

 Testing and Simulations